 I have a bit of a love-hate relationship with scar wax.
 On the one hand, you can create some pretty cool looking things with it.
 On the other, it can be a tricky medium to work with.

-If you’re not making a prosthetic then scar wax offers you that chances to really sculpt in detail that you just don’t get with things like liquid latex, but, as I found out the first time I used it, it’s not always the best choice.
+If you’re not making a prosthetic then scar wax offers you that chance to sculpt in detail that you just don’t get with things like liquid latex.
+But, as I found out the first time I used it, it’s not always the best choice.